sofiawallq/battling-ships/README.md

 * Continuosly testing the run.py in my local terminal and then on the Code Institute Heroku mock terminal.

 ## Validator testing
+I ran the PEP8 Python Validator a few times through out the coding process and fixed the errors as they occured, so that I would not have an enormous list to fix in the end.
+* ---No errors were returned from [PEP8 Python Validator](https://pep8ci.herokuapp.com/) in the finished project.
+Hopefully ...

 ## Bugs
 ### Unsolved bugs